Perfect Baked Tofu

 Directions

-• 1Heat the oven to 425 degrees Fahrenheit.
+2Preheat the oven to 425°F (218°C).
 Line a baking sheet with parchment paper or use a silicone baking mat.

-3Add the low sodium soy sauce (or tamari) and maple syrup.
-Toss well, and then set aside for five minutes to allow the tofu to absorb the marinade.
+4Add the soy sauce (or tamari) and maple syrup.
+Toss well, then set aside for 5 minutes to allow the tofu to absorb the marinade.

-4Add the oil, and then toss well.
-Scatter one tablespoon of cornstarch over the marinated tofu for the crispiest baked tofu.
-Toss well.
+5Add the oil and toss well.
+Scatter one tablespoon of cornstarch over the marinated tofu (this helps the tofu to become crispy).

-5Tumble the tofu cubes onto the prepared baking sheet and spread into one layer.
+6Spread the tofu cubes onto the prepared baking sheet and spread them into one layer.

-6Bake for 10 minutes, stir and then bake until golden brown and crisp, 10 to 15 minutes more.
+7Bake for 10 minutes, stir, and then bake until golden brown and crisp, 10 to 15 minutes more.

 Adam and Joanne's Tips